jwebmeister/kynseed_saveeditor/README.md

 ## Version history & features
+### v0.5
+- "Save tree"
+    - View and edit all data values within the savegame.
+    - Add (duplicate node + children) or remove nodes.
+    - Notes:
+        - *Use with caution*
+        - No validation checks using the save tree, it's direct text editing.
+        - You can mess up your savegame by inputting invalid values, adding or removing the wrong nodes.
+(See *.bak.# files for backups)
+        - Editing values, adding or removing nodes in the save tree should also update the inventory table and player data window, and vice versa.
+- Removed Inventory->"Inventory tree" (replaced with "Save tree")

 ### v0.4
 - Inventory->"Inventory tree"
-    - Edit all data values under the inventory node of the savegame.
+    - View and edit all data values under the inventory node of the savegame.
-    - Notes:
-        - No validation checks using the Inventory tree, it's direct text editing.
-        - You can mess up your savegame by inputting invalid values.
-        - Cannot add or remove nodes within the tree (for now), but changes in the "central panel" inventory should reflect in the "Inventory tree", and vice versa.

 ### v0.3
-- Player data
+- "Player data"
     - Edit brass count (money)
     - Edit player characters stats
     - Edit tool level and xp